-I needed a small disk image (a .dmg file) for the Lightroom export plugin I wrote earlier but for some reason the built-in “Disk Utility” program in Mac OS X Leopard does not allow you to create a disk image smaller than 10 MB.
-Sure, you can select a custom size but the tool changes it back to a minimum of 10 MB with the following message:
+I needed a small disk image (a .dmg file) for the Lightroom export plugin I wrote earlier but for some reason the built-in “Disk Utility” program in Mac OS X Leopard doesn’t allow me to create a disk image smaller than 10 MB.
+Sure, you can select a custom size, but the tool changes it back to a minimum of 10 MB with the following message:

 The image size was changed to 10 MB because that is the minimum image size.